 In terms of overall comfort, we liked the Delica Lancing Device by Lifescan.
 Although it only accepts the proprietary lancets from OneTouch, the Delica can handle the company’s thinnest gauge offering.
 Advanced glide control and reduced vibration are also positive points worth considering.

-Q. My husband and I are both type 2 diabetics.
+Q. My partner and I are both type 2 diabetics.
 Can we share the same lancing device?

-A. You can use the same lancing device to obtain blood samples, but you mustn’t use the same lancets.
-Make sure the lancing device contains a fresh, sterile lancet every time you or your husband use it.
+A. You can use the same lancing device to obtain blood samples, but you shouldn't use the same lancets.
+Make sure the lancing device contains a fresh, sterile lancet every time you or your partner use it.

 Q. My new lancing device has multiple settings.
 How can I tell which setting would be right for me?